jyotikhatri0124/facebookloginmock/README.md

 Steps for stating service:

 1) Clone the repo
-2) Make sure docker is install on system
+2) Make sure docker is installed on system
 3) Run command docker compose up
 4) Service will run on 8089 port